jkopczyn/QuizMaker/thoughts.md

 I'm going to operate under the assumption that all assigned but unanswered questions (in a Standard/Strand) should be assigned before any other.

 Oh, wait, that's in the bonus requirements.
 And parsing the CSVs is _optional_.
 Sure, technically.
 I'm doing it anyway, that's obviously the Right Thing.
+(note: this may have been a wrong decision)

 Structure: